psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "Ay, it is evil that is upon him.
 This crime and that, God knows; and the shadow of murder on his brow and in his eyes.
 Well, well, 'tis ill to be speaking of a man in corpse, and that near by.
 'Tis Himself only that knows, Neil Ross."

 "Maybe ay and maybe no. But where is it that I can be sleeping this night.
-Sheen Macarthur? "
+Sheen Macarthur?"

 "They will not be taking a stranger at the farm this night of the nights, I am thinking.
 There is no place else for seven miles yet, when there is the clachan, before you will be coming to Fionnaphort.
 There is the warm byre, Neil, my man; or, if you can bide by my peats, you may rest, and welcome, though there is no bed for you, and no food either save some of the porridge that is over."